New Enterprise Associates

 Series C in 2006

-Nanochip, Inc. operates as a fabless semiconductor company.
-It develops microelectro-mechanical systems with silicon data storage chips.
-The company's products are used in consumer electronics products, such as digital cameras, cell phones, and PDAs, as well as laptop computers and servers.
-It shut its doors in May 2009 and was seeing buyers for its intellectual property at the time.
+Nanochip, Inc. was a fabless semiconductor company that focused on the development of microelectro-mechanical systems and silicon data storage chips.
+Its products were designed for use in various consumer electronics, including digital cameras, cell phones, MP3 players, personal digital assistants (PDAs), laptop computers, and servers.
+Despite its innovative approach to high-capacity removable storage solutions, the company ceased operations in May 2009 and was in the process of seeking buyers for its intellectual property at that time.

 ViXS Systems